xpack/web-jekyll/pages/index.md

 toc: false
 github_editme: true
 summary: Tools to manage, configure and build complex, package based, multi-target projects.
-last_updated: 2019-06-20 23:43:00+0300
+last_updated: 2019-06-21 23:11:00 +0300
 ---

 ## Mission statement

-Provide a set of tools to manage, configure and build complex, package based, multi-target (multi-architecture, multi-board, multi-toolchain) projects, intended to **enhance code sharing** and **reusing** during the life cycle of libraries and applications, with an emphasis on C/C++ and bare-metal embedded.
+Provide a set of cross-platform tools to manage, configure and build complex, modular, multi-target (multi-architecture, multi-board, multi-toolchain) projects, intended to **enhance code sharing** and **reusing** during the life cycle of libraries and applications, with an emphasis on C/C++ and bare-metal embedded.

 ## xPacks overview